 Spotting the signs

 Most people feel unhappy with some aspect of the way they look.
-If you are worried about your teen and their body image, look out for these signs:
+If you are worried about your teen and their body image, it may help to look out for these signs:

 - Continuous criticism about the way they look